grpc/proposal/A66-otel-stats.md

   OpenTelemetryPluginBuilder& EnableMetric(absl::string_view metric_name);
   OpenTelemetryPluginBuilder& DisableMetric(absl::string_view metric_name);
   OpenTelemetryPluginBuilder& DisableAllMetrics();
-  // Allows setting a labels injector on calls traced through this plugin.
-  OpenTelemetryPluginBuilder& SetLabelsInjector(
-      std::unique_ptr<LabelsInjector> labels_injector);
-  // If set, \a target_selector is called per channel to decide whether to
-  // collect metrics on that target or not.
-  OpenTelemetryPluginBuilder& SetTargetSelector(
-      absl::AnyInvocable<bool(absl::string_view /*target*/) const>
-          target_selector);
   // If set, \a target_attribute_filter is called per channel to decide whether
   // to record the target attribute on client or to replace it with "other".
+  // This helps reduce the cardinality on metrics in cases where many channels
+  // are created with different targets in the same binary (which might happen
+  // for example, if the channel target string uses IP addresses directly).
   OpenTelemetryPluginBuilder& SetTargetAttributeFilter(
       absl::AnyInvocable<bool(absl::string_view /*target*/) const>
           target_attribute_filter);
   // If set, \a generic_method_attribute_filter is called per call with a
-  // generic method name.
-If it returns true for \a generic_method_name, that
-  // method name is recorded as is, otherwise it is recorded as "other" OpenTelemetryPluginBuilder& SetGenericMethodAttributeFilter(
+  // generic method type to decide whether to record the method name or to
+  // replace it with "other".
+Non-generic or pre-registered methods remain
+  // unaffected.
+If not set, by default, generic method names are replaced with
+  // "other" when recording metrics.
+  OpenTelemetryPluginBuilder& SetGenericMethodAttributeFilter(
-      absl::AnyInvocable<bool(absl::string_view /*generic_method_name*/) const>
+      absl::AnyInvocable<bool(absl::string_view /*generic_method*/) const>
           generic_method_attribute_filter);
   void BuildAndRegisterGlobal();
 };